nventive/Cartography/README.md

    - `Remove Pushpin` : User can remove pushpin.
    - `Stop animation` : User can stop animation to somewhere.
    - `Zoom on user` : Center the map to user location.
-   - `Show POI` : IOS only: show Point Of Interest. eg: Tour Eiffel.
+   - `Show POI` : iOS only: show Point Of Interest. ex: Tour Eiffel.

 5. `Follow User`
    - `Start follow user`